redox-os/book/src/our-goals.md

 ## The non-goals of Redox

 We are not a Linux/BSD clone, or POSIX-compliant, nor crazy scientists, who wish to redesign everything.
 Generally, we stick to well-tested and proven correct designs.
-If it ain't broken we aren't going to change it.
+If it ain't broken don't fix it.

 This means that a large number of programs and libraries will be compatible with Redox.
 Some things that do not align with our design decisions will have to be ported.